Table of Contents

-Tuberculosis is an infectious disease caused by Mycobacterium tuberculosis, usually affecting lungs.
-Later it might spread to different parts of the body.
+Tuberculosis (TB) is a dangerous and highly contagious bacterial disease caused by Mycobacterium tuberculosis.
+It primarily affects the lungs, but if left untreated, it might spread to different parts of the body.

 Types of Tuberculosis